wildwoodB/cryptoApp-SUI-/README.md

 # Crypto App SwiftUI

-This is an application that takes data from the free API CoinGeco and shows us all the information about coins.
+This is an application that takes data from the free API CoinGecko and shows us all the information about coins.
 Implemented a search with filtering, implemented a details screen, implemented a portfolio with the ability to add coins to the portfolio.